Q-1. What

 still often assume an electricity cost of $0.04/kWhr when the current average

-residential rate is $0.12/kWh (equivalent to gasoline at $4.36/gal).
+residential rate is $0.12/kWh (equivalent to gasoline at $1.20/gal).

-for the Prius if gasoline were $2.70/gal.
 If you drive the Volt 8500 miles

 per year (and you won’t be able to drive it much more than that without

-being left stranded), and gasoline is $4.70/gal, your annual savings is $400.
+being left stranded), and gasoline is $4.70/gal, your annual fuel savings is

 John Peterson has some of the best expertise and